adenamsn/adenamsn-is-here/Readme.md

 - Repeat the steps above until the value is found or the left bounder is equal or higher the right bounder.

 #### Run-time Analysis
-Binary search is a fast search algorithm with run-time complexity of $O(log_2n)$, where $n$ is total number of elements in the list.
+Binary search is a fast search algorithm with run-time complexity of O(log_2n), where n is total number of elements in the list.
 This search algorithm works on the principle of divide and conquer.

 ## Linear Search
 A linear search or sequential search is a method for finding an element within a list, the list not neccesarily need to be sorted.
 It sequentially checks each element of the list until a match is found or the whole list has been searched.